dreamenddischarger/umiproj-wh-tl/README.md

 # Notes on project structure for contributors

 - The `story` folder is what you're interested in.
 Anything outside of it is irrelevant to this project.
+However, if you would like to be credited, please add yourself to `script/wh/credits.txt` under the existing contributors in the "Witch Hunt Translation Backport" section.
 - `story/epX/en/` contains the original Umineko Project translation.
 Do not modify anything here.
 - `story/epX/wh/` contains a copy of that translation that's being replaced with the WH translation as I progress through the project (see commits to know where I'm at)
 - `story/rest-rondo.txt` and `story/rest-nocturne.txt` are an auto-generated version of the scripts.
 This won't run by itself and needs manual editing.
 The parts that are in these files haven't been touched by me yet.